HwWobbe/DefinitiveData-DeltaAlerts/README.md

-# DefinitiveData-DeltaAlerts; most especially those that support the developing Address Management Authority
+# DefinitiveData-DeltaAlerts
-* provide examples of "Definitive Data"
+* provide examples of "Definitive Data"; most especially those that support the developing Address Management Authority
 * Discuss the reasons for Changes (Deltas) that should trigger "Alerts".
 * This should likely link to DgH or DocsH
 ...